+During 2021, KPP issued bonds for the purposes of financing certain capital projects and for the purposes of advance refunding a portion of the 2012A, 2012B, 2012C, and 2013A revenue bonds.
 During 2020, KPP issued bonds for the purposes of advance refunding a portion of the 2012A and 2013A revenue bonds.
 During 2017, KPP issued bonds for the purposes of advance refunding a portion of the 2012A revenue bonds.
 During 2015, KPP issued bonds for the purpose of acquiring an additional 3.3% undivided ownership interest in Dogwood.
 During 2013, KPP issued bonds for the purpose of financing the acquisition, construction, installation, and improvements to its members' electric generation facilities.
 During 2012, KPP issued bonds for the purpose of acquiring interest in Dogwood and financing the acquisition, construction, installation, and improvements to its members' electric generation facilities.

 The bond indentures and their supplements require the use of revenue, cost of issuance, operations and maintenance, principal and interest, reserve, junior lien indebtedness, rebate, and surplus accounts, which have been combined for financial reporting purposes.
 These accounts are held in trust by a bank and managed pursuant to the terms of the indenture agreement.
 The indentures provide that gross revenues from operations will be deposited into the revenue account and transfers will be made to the other accounts for current requirements on a monthly basis.
-For the years ended December 31, 2020 and 2019, required accounts were maintained in accordance with the bond indentures.
+For the years ended December 31, 2021 and 2020, required accounts were maintained in accordance with the bond indentures.

 The bond indentures provide that KPP will fix, establish, maintain, and collect such rates, fees, and charges for the use of, and services furnished by or through, KPP facilities that will provide in each year net revenues of at least 110% of the maximum required for debt service to be paid by KPP in such year on all revenue bonds at the time outstanding.
-For the years ended December 31, 2020 and 2019, the schedule of rates in effect provided revenues in excess of the minimum requirements.
+For the years ended December 31, 2021 and 2020, the schedule of rates in effect provided revenues in excess of the minimum requirements.

 Bond premiums and discounts are capitalized and amortized over the terms of the respective bonds using the effective interest method.
-During 2020 and 2019, amortization of approximately \$126,000 and \$120,000, respectively, for premiums and discounts, net was recorded.
+During 2021 and 2020, amortization of approximately \$225,000 and \$126,000, respectively, for premiums and discounts, net was recorded.